soveran/map/README.md

 in a certain way over and over it will seem simple to operate, but we can still analyze the conceptual models and determine how much information is needed in each case.
-I would say the advantage of `map` is that it requiress less knowledge.
+I would say the advantage of `map` is that it requires less knowledge.

 Of course `xargs` and `find` are much larger tools, with a bigger feature set.
 Map has around 20 lines of code.
 For comparison, here's